sasubruns/crea-assignment/task2/README.md

 ### Scraping methods

 The data is scraped from three separate web sources.
 Each request was constructed by visiting those web sources using a standard web browser first, and cloning request headers from the browser.
 This method is probably not very reliable or resilient to changes in the underlying API.
+Some of the headers might contain temporary values that will expire (like the &AUTH argument in urals.py).
 I am also unsure whether sending these requests from a computer other than mine will work.
 Hopefully the CLI still works on your end nevertheless.

 ### Data